microsoft/openjdk-proposals/native_memory_limit/readme.md

 Non-Goals
 ---------

-The JVM shall not calculate what a reserved native memory amount may look like.
-This is user input.
+The JVM will not guess what a native memory limit may look like.
+The value is either `-1` (default), or `user input`.

 Success Metrics
 ---------------